chromatic-protocol/docs/docs/contracts/reference/core/libraries/registry/OracleProviderRegistry.md

 Registers an oracle provider in the registry.

-_Throws an error if the oracle provider is already registered._
+_Throws an error with the code `Errors.ALREADY_REGISTERED_ORACLE_PROVIDER` if the oracle provider is already registered._

 | Name | Type | Description |
 | ---- | ---- | ----------- |